Single-CLI Agent Platform: Create to Production in One CLI¶

 infra setup-cicdinject Infrastructure as Code that bypasses central review gates.
 Thepublishsubcommand similarly assumes a single distribution model.
 These become anti-features in governed environments. - Polyglot or non-Python stacks.

 agents-cliships viauvxand embeds Python project templates.
-Go, Rust, or TypeScript-primary teams pay a Python sidecar cost to use any subcommand, eroding the consolidation premium. - Single-session or research-only agents.
+Go, Rust, or TypeScript-primary teams pay a Python sidecar cost to use any subcommand, which erodes the consolidation premium. - Single-session or research-only agents.
 When the agent never reaches

 Example¶